cbi2015/record_linkage/README.md

 Check the filename in result_go file created in the folder ~/github/record_linkage

 Note:
-Result file is also placed in the folder ~/github/record_linkage on executing the program result_go is also placed in the same location
+Result file and result_go are placed in the folder ~/github/record_linkage on executing the program